MohamadElawi/notification/readme.md

 ```

 #### Notification with Related Data
 The related model in notifications allows associating a notification with a specific entity (e.g., a Post, Order, or Comment).
 This is achieved through a morph relationship in the notification model.
-When sending a notification, the related model's type (model_type) and ID (model_id) are included in the Firebase notification payload, allowing the frontend to handle and display notifications dynamically.
+When sending a notification, the related model's type (related_type) and ID (related_id) are included in the Firebase notification payload, allowing the frontend to handle and display notifications dynamically.

 How It Works:
 Morph Relationship in Notification Model